July 2020. California.

 247 Wh/Mile is close to rated range for the Model Y and maybe would get me close to the advertised range of 316 miles.
 BUT, I drive slow and usually keep to the right lane.
 I think that 280+ Wh/mile and about 280 miles of range may be more realistic estimates for the average driver in the dual motor, long-range Model Y.

 Total kWh Usage Compared to Gas: In terms of total energy usage, the car reported using 223 kWh.
 111 came from Superchargers, the remaining 112 from the wall.
 Assuming 85% efficiency for Level 2 charging and 95% efficiency for Supercharging that rounds up to 250 kWh sent to the car from the wall and from Superchargers for this trip of 903 miles.
 One gallon of gas has the same amount of energy as 33.7 kWh of electricity, so 250 kWh has the same amount of energy as 7.4 gallons of gas.
-So consuming the equivalent energy found in 7.4 gallons of gas over 903 miles = 121 eMPG.
+Consuming the equivalent amount energy stored in 7.4 gallons of gas over 903 miles = 121 eMPG.
 But like I said, I drive slow.
-Faster driving should still get you over 90 eMPG.
+Faster driving should still get you 90 – 100 eMPG.

 Comparison to our Model 3 and Rav4 EV.
 The cabin and driver controls are pretty much identical to those in the Model 3.
 But the car itself and the driver’s seat are higher and easier on the knees getting in and out.
 And of course the Model Y has lots more storage space than the Model 3.
 The Model Y replaced our 7 year old Rav4 EV.
 The rear storage space in the 2012 Rav4 EV is wider (44″ at the door and between the wheels, versus 37″ at the door and between the wheels in the Y); and taller (37″ at the hatch opening versus 27″ in the Y).
 But the Model Y rear storage is a bit deeper (43″ from the base of the rear seats to the hatch versus 36″ from the back seats to the hatch in the Rav4 EV).
 And the Model Y has a larger storage compartment under the rear floor, and the frunk up front for storing smaller items.
 The storage space in our Rav4 EV was more rectangular and was easier to pack since it doesn’t have a sloping hatch.
 But, all in all the Model Y has enough storage space for our family trips.